spring-guides/gs-securing-web/README.md

 The `WebSecurityConfig` class is annotated with `@EnableWebSecurity` to enable Spring Security's web security support.
 It also extends `WebSecurityConfigurerAdapter` and overrides a couple of its methods to set some specifics of the web security configuration.

-The `configure()` method defines which URL paths should be secured and which should not.
-Specifically, the "/hello" path is configured to require that the user have "USER" role.
-If not then it could mean that the user hasn't signed in yet and the user will be automatically taken to the login page.
+The `configure()` method defines which URL paths should be secured and which should not.Specifically, the "/hello" path is configured to require that the user have "USER" role.If not, it could mean that the user hasn't signed in yet and will be automatically taken to the login page.
 Meanwhile, the "/**" path (using Ant-style wildcarding to indicate all paths not previously constrained) is configured to permit access to all users, authenticated or not.

-THe `configure()` method goes on to indicate that after a successful login the user's browser should be redirected to "/hello".
-And, if the user logs out, then they should be redirected to "/".
+THe `configure()` method goes on to indicate that after a successful login the user's browser is redirected to "/hello".
+When logging out, the user is redirected to "/".

 As for the `registerAuthentication()` method, it sets up an in-memory user store with a single user.
 That user is given a username of "user", a password of "password", and a role of "USER".

 All that's left to do is create the login page.
-There's already a view controller for the "login" view, so you'll only need to create the login view itself:
+There's already a view controller for the "login" view, so you only need to create the login view itself:

 `src/main/resources/templates/login.html`
 ```html